Venue List

 EH1 1TH

 39Hugely popular Royal Mile venue located at the very heart of the festival.
-Part of our Royal Mile hub of nine performance spaces.
+Part of our Royal Mile hub of seven performance spaces.
 With a reputation for award-winning shows, the three smart, air-conditioned theatres offer the very best shows and entertainment at the festival.
-Ultra-stylish on-site bars provide the perfect way to start, or end, your night.
+Ultra-stylish on-site bars provide the perfect way to spend your Fringe day.
 Style and class on the Fringe.
-For more info see thespaceuk.com.60618
+For more info see thespaceuk.com.79768

 theSpaceTriplex0131 510 2384The Prince Philip Building